wsugiarto/cse15l-lab-reports/LabReport1.md

 - Make sure that when you are prompted for a username you copy and paste the one you found in the grey box starting with cs15l.

 ## How to setup a connection with a remote server
 1. Download VSCode [Here](https://code.visualstudio.com/).
+There should not be any difficulties with installing VSCode as long as you continue to choose the default options selected by the installer.
 It looks like this when you are done:
 ![Image](lab1vsc.png)
 2. If you are on Windows download [Git for Windows](https://gitforwindows.org/), but if you are on MAC you can skip this step.
 Just use the default options when prompted.
 3. Once Git is installed or if you are on MAC, follow the instructions [here](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994).